Current Opening: Adventure Therapist

-- Driver license, liability insurance and reliable transportation required.
+- Driver’s license, liability insurance, and reliable transportation required.

-- Certification in CPR and First Aid is required, but can be earned after employment.
-Wilderness First Responder training is preferred.
+- Certification in CPR and First Aid is required but can be earned during employment.

 Working Conditions/Physical Demands:

-- Outdoor settings to include but not limited to campgrounds, hiking trails, and bodies of water such as free flowing rivers
+- Outdoor settings to include, but not limited to, ChildSafe’s Challenge Course, campgrounds, hiking trails, and bodies of water such as free flowing rivers.

-- Must be able to swim, climb to set-up high level adventure therapy equipment on a ropes course or natural rock face.
+- Must be able to swim, climb to set up high level adventure therapy equipment on a ropes course or natural rock surface.

-- Must be able to assess and respond appropriately to settings and circumstances to help ensure clients’ physical and emotional safety
+- Must be able to assess and respond appropriately to changing settings and circumstances to help ensure clients’ physical and emotional safety.

-- Must be able to use personal vehicle for transporting outdoor gear.
+- Must be able to use personal vehicle to travel to adventure therapy programming sites.

-ChildSafe is open Monday-Thursday 8:00 a.m. to 8:00 p.m. and Friday 8:00 a.m. to 5:00 p.m.
-This position is a 40 hour/week position and will require weekend availability for adventure therapy programming or training.
-Some evening appointments will be scheduled to accommodate client needs and crisis situations.
+ChildSafe is open Monday-Thursday 8:00 am to 8:00 pm and Friday 8:00 am to 4:00 pm.
+This position is 40 hours/week position and will require evening and weekend commitments for adventure therapy programming or training.
+Some overnight camping may be required for training and counseling services.

 Benefits: Generous paid holidays, paid accrued vacation and sick days, mental health days, major medical, dental, vision, and a 401(k)-retirement plan.